CarolPachar/CarolPachar.github.io/README.md

-# Student at the University at Buffalo SUNY
+# Mathematics Student at the University at Buffalo SUNY

 ### Education
 Bachelor of Science in Mathematics

 Concentration: Pure Mathematics

 Related Coursework: Computing in Python, Data Structures, Discrete Mathematics, Calculus Sequence 1-3, Linear Algebra, Scientific and Mathematical Computing